Sagar Sangamey

 Sagar Sangamey (সাগর সঙ্গমে; The Holy Island) is a 1959 Bengali film directed by Debaki Bose.
 The film won the National Award for the Best Film and the Best Child Actress in 1959.
-The award was presented by the first President of India – Dr Rajendra Prasad and the then Prime Minister Jawaharlal Nehru.
+The award was presented by the first President of India – Rajendra Prasad – and the then Prime Minister Jawaharlal Nehru.
 It was screened at the 9th Berlin International Film Festival.